Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-There are approximately 294 daily trips across all routes, resulting in about 47 weekly trips per individual stop.
+Service frequency averages 294 trips per day across all routes, equating to approximately 47 weekly trips per individual stop.

 Frequently Asked Questions - Transport